modular/modular/KGEN/docs/public/programming-manual.md

 $
 ```

-On the other hand, we realize that emoji file extensions might be too
-adventurous for some folks.
-No worries!
-For those who like to keep it classic,
-the Mojo toolchain supports `.mojo` suffix as well.
+Again, you can use either the emoji or the `.mojo` suffix.

 If you are interested in diving into the internal implementation
 details of Mojo, it can be instructive to look at types in the standard
 library, example code in notebooks, blogs and other sample code.

-## Basic Systems Programming Extensions
+## Basic systems programming extensions

 Given our goal of compatibility and Python's strength with high-level
 applications and dynamic APIs, we don't have to spend much time explaining